Azerbaijan discloses number of citizens vaccinated against COVID-19 | News.az

 Azerbaijan discloses number of citizens vaccinated against COVID-19

-Some 29,596 people were vaccinated against COVID-19 in Azerbaijan on January 18, the Operational Headquarters under the Azerbaijani Cabinet of Ministers told News.Az.
+A total of 340 vaccine shots were made against coronavirus in Azerbaijan on November 15, the Operational Headquarters under the Cabinet of Ministers told News.Az on Nov.15.

+The number of vaccinated people in the first and second phases plus the booster dose totaled 140, 121, and 79 shots respectively.